-Ontario Breeding Bird Atlas - Breeding Evidence Codes Species Observed : Visit #1 Breeding Evidence Tally Visit #1 Species Observed : Visit #2 Breeding Evidence Tally Visit #2 X Species observed in its breeding season REVI s 1 REVI Р 2 (no breeding evidence).
-POSSIBLE RBWO s 1 - - - H Species observed in its breeding season in suitable nesting habitat.
-AMCR A 2 AMCR FY 3 in suitable nesting habitat in breeding season.
-NOCA s 1 - - - P Pair observed in suitable nesting habitat in nesting season SSHA н 1 - - - T Permanent territory presumed through registration of territorial behaviour (song, etc.) on at least two days, a week or more apart, at the BLJA s 1 - - - same place.
-D Courtship or display, including interaction between a male and a female or two males, GCFL s 1 GCFL s 1 Including courtship feeding or copulation.
-V Visiting probable nest site A Agitated behaviour or anxiety calls of an adult.
-B Brond Patch on adult female or closed.
-WBNU S 1 - - - protuberance on adult male.
+Ontario Breeding Bird Atlas - Breeding Evidence Codes OBSERVED POSSIBLE Species observed in its breeding season in suitable nesting habitat.
+Singing male(s) present, or breeding calls heard, in suitable nesting habitat in breeding season.
+PROBABLE Pair observed in suitable nesting habitat in nesting season.
+Permanent territory presumed through registration of territorial behaviour (song, etc.) on at least two days, a week or more apart, at the at least two days, a week or more apart, at the same place.
+Dourtship or display including interaction between a male and a female or two males, including courship feeding or copulation.
+Visiting probable nest site or smalley calls of an adult.
+A glated behaviour or anoticy calls of an adult. problemen on adult male.
 N Nest-building or excavation of nest hole.
-NOFL s 1 CONFIRMED DD Distraction display or injury feigning.
-HOSP н 1 NU Used nest or egg shells found (occupied or laid within the period of the survey).
-FY Recently fiedged young (nidioclous species) or EAWP s 1 downy young (nidifugous species), including incapable of sustained flight.
-AE Adult leaving or entering nest sites in AMRO FY 2 circumstances indicating occupied nest.
-FS Adult carying fecal sac.
-CF Adult carying food for young.
-MODO s 1 NE Nest containing eggs.
+CONFIRMED DO Distraction display or injury feigning.
+NU Used nest or egg shells found (occupied or laid within the period of the survey.)
+For Recently fielded young (nidicolous species) or inception of a studied studied in the period of the survey.
+AE Adult teaving or entering nest after in circumstances indicating occupied nest.
+FS Adult carying feed son.
+CA Adult carying feed son.
 NY Nest with young seen or heard.

-Other Observations (e.g., wildlife) June 1, 2017 - American Crow mobbing Sharp-shinned Hawk, June 13, 2017 - Fledged AMCR in direct vicinity to this woodlot during visit, indicating that AMCR nest very probable.
+June 1, 2017 - American Crow mobbing Sharp-shinned Hawk, indicating possible AMCR nest in woodlot.
+Very vocal during visit.

+June 13, 2017 - Fledged AMCR in direct vicinity to this woodlot during visit, indicating that AMCR nest very probable.